By W.R. (Bat) Masterson in 1907

 Jim was the oldest of the brothers.
 Virgil came next, then Wyatt, then Morgan, and Warren, who was the kid of the family.
-Jim started in running a saloon as soon as one was built.
+Jim started running a saloon as soon as one was built.
 Virgil was holding the position of U.S. Deputy Marshal.
-Wyatt operated a gambling house, and Morgan rode as a Wells Fargo shotgun messenger on the coach that ran between Tombstone and Benson, which was the nearest railroad point.
+Wyatt operated a gambling house, and Morgan rode as a Wells Fargo shotgun messenger on the coach that ran between Tombstone and Benson, the nearest railroad point.
 Morgan’s duty was to protect the Wells Fargo coach from the stage robbers with which the country at that time was infested.

 Stage Robbers of San Simon Valley

 Sure enough, on the day named Ike and Billy Clanton and Tom and Frank McLaury rode into Tombstone and put their horses up in one of the city corrals.
 They were in town some little time before the Earps knew it.
 They never suspected for a moment that the Clantons and McLaurys had any intention of carrying out their threat when they made it.
-When Virgil Earp fully realized that they were in town he got very busy.
-He knew that it meant a fight and was not long in hustling up Wyatt and Morgan and “Doc” Holliday, the latter as desperate a man in a tight place as the West ever knew.
+When Virgil Earp fully realized they were in town, he got very busy.
+He knew it meant a fight and was not long in hustling up Wyatt and Morgan and “Doc” Holliday, the latter as desperate a man in a tight place as the West ever knew.
 This made the Marshal’s party consist of the Marshal himself, his brothers Wyatt and Morgan, and “Doc” Holliday.
 Against them were the two Clantons and the two McLaurys, an even thing so far as numbers were concerned.
 As soon as Virgil Earp got his party together, he started for the corral, where he understood the enemy was entrenched, prepared to resist to the death the anticipated attack of the Earp forces.

 The Town Turned out for the Battle

 This order they replied to with a volley from their pistols.
 The fight was now on.
 The Earps pressed in close, shooting as rapidly as they could.
-The fight was hardly started before it was over, and the result showed that nearly every shot fired by the Earp party went straight home to the mark.
+The fight hardly started before it was over, and the result showed that nearly every shot fired by the Earp party went straight home to the mark.

 Further Developments of the Feud